 Cat Power – Moon Pix

-Cat Power’s last proper album, The Greatest, found Chan Marshall ditching her moody aesthetic for a more upbeat, soulful sound reminiscent of Dusty Springfield’s Dusty In Memphis.
+Cat Power’s 2006 album, The Greatest, found Chan Marshall ditching her moody aesthetic for a more upbeat, soulful sound reminiscent of Dusty Springfield’s Dusty In Memphis.
 It seemed so joyful, and so celebratory, it hardly resembled the chilly, haunting vibe of her 1998 masterpiece, Moon Pix.
 Recorded with the backing of The Dirty Three’s Mick Turner and Jim White, Marshall taps into a uniquely dark songwriting style steeped in stark, chilling arrangements.
 It launched a single, the outstanding “Cross Bones Style,” but this isn’t by any means Marshall’s most immediate album.
 The slow, skeletal “Say” and “He Turns Down” might take a few listens to soak up, but they’re worth the extra investment.

-Low – Things We Lost In the Fire
+Low – Things We Lost in the Fire

 Nina Nastasia – Run to Ruin